famousj/the-little-hooner/hooner.md

 I plan to note here that what I'm describing is a superset of Hoon, and that we'll add to it as we go along.

+KM Make sure to note that punctuation has a three-letter pronounciation.

 ### How to Read This Book - JL

 -KM - Pull in content from the TLS preface here

 This book is written in a question-and-answer format.
 Go slowly!
 Make sure you really understand a chapter before you go onto the next chapter.

 To get started, you'll need a [running ship on Urbit](https://urbit.org/using/install/).
-Developing on your own ship is Considered Harmful, so you might consider setting up a [development ship](https://urbit.org/using/develop/#creating-a-development-ship).
+Developing on your own ship is Considered Harmful, so we recommend setting up a [development ship](https://urbit.org/using/develop/#creating-a-development-ship).

 Once you're runnning, you'll have a dojo prompt.